 ?rbinom

-# rbinom(n, size, prob) #this is the format according to help
+# rbinom(n, size, prob) is the format of the arguments

 # n, number of observations "= experiments"